Above, left to right, in banner

 Cameron ’12 and Blake ’10 Huegel are former Running Start students at Clark who bought their first property at ages 17 and 19, respectively.
 Today, Cameron, 23, and Blake, 25, run an eldercare residential home business and own several properties.
 Premier Residential Living are adult family homecare facilities located in Vancouver, Battle Ground and Brush Prairie that house up to six residents each.
 Their clients’ needs range from independent living to assisted living for those with dementia to end-of-life hospice care.
 Every day the brothers are reminded why they chose this line of work: they love family and these intimate homes allow them to get to know each resident personally.
-Watch a video about the Huegel brothers.
+They are the 2018 recipients.
+Watch their video.

 Cody Messick ’10 is a doctoral student in physics at Pennsylvania State University and was part of the team that detected the presence of gravitational waves at the Laser Interferometer Gravitational-Wave Observatory (LIGO) in Washington State and Louisiana in 2015.
 He is a current executive committee student member of the American Physical Society’s Division of Gravitational Physics.
 He was a math tutor at Clark, a Physics Days host at University of Washington and a gravitational wave summer camp organizer at Pennsylvania State University.
+He is the 2017 recipient.
 Listen to a podcast with Cody Messick.
+Watch his video.